1 Gallon Ceramic Fermenting Crock

 This water-seal crock is durable and ideal for fermenting.
 It provides functional efficiency and adding sculptural beauty while eliminating the pungent fermenting smell.
 A ceramic vessel is the best way to make Sauerkraut, kimchi and fermenting all kinds of vegetables such as cucumbers, beets, cauliflower, and carrots.
 Whether you’re just getting started with fermenting or looking to upgrade your setup, our non-toxic handmade vessels are guaranteed to do the job!

-Three beautiful glazes are available in the one-gallon fermenting crock:
+Five beautiful glazes are available in the one-gallon fermenting crock:

 Desert- The monumental beauty of the deserts echos in your hands when you touch this vessel, transcending the landscape onto your kitchen counter.
 The Desert glaze design is a combination of two glazes; inside is a brown-black glaze that is very functional with its smooth, shiny surface as it is easy to clean.
 Outside is a matte yellow-ochre color, a wood ash glaze with rusty brown spots, its texture practical for handling in a wet environment.